ultraJeff/express-generator/README.md

 P.S. - I'll add some info about getting up and running on Heroku soon.
 In the mean time, just dl the [Heroku Toolbelt](https://toolbelt.heroku.com/) and figure it out.
 I believe in you!

-##Pro Tip: New GitHub Repos from the Command Line
+##ProTip: New GitHub Repos from the Command Line

 **Have you ever noticed how difficult it is to create a new GitHub repo from the command line?**

 You got your cat food delivery service app set up with Git locally by running `git init`.
 Sweet!
-Uh-oh though... now you want to **push your local app to a brand new GitHub repo**.
+Uh-oh though... now you want to **push your new local Git repo to a brand new GitHub repo**.
 Yeah, you can go to GitHub.com and make a new one, but that sorta sucks after a while.

 Long story short, **here's a BASH script that'll automate the process of creating a new GitHub repo from the command line** with instructions to get you up and running.
-(This gem of a code snippet is [based almost entirely on this guy's trick](http://viget.com/extend/create-a-github-repo-from-the-command-line, "CHYEAH!!!").
+(This super-cool code snippet is [based almost entirely on this guy's trick](http://viget.com/extend/create-a-github-repo-from-the-command-line, "CHYEAH!!!").)

 ###The Meat